bennycode/trading-signals/README.md

 Most of the time, the minimum amount of data depends on the interval / time period used.

+## Performance

+You can run `yarn start:benchmark` to see the runtime performance of each technical indicator on your machine.
+This will give you an understanding of which indicators can be calculated faster than others.

 ## Disclaimer

 The information and publications of [trading-signals](https://github.com/bennycode/trading-signals) do not constitute financial advice, investment advice, trading advice or any other form of advice.
 All results from [trading-signals](https://github.com/bennycode/trading-signals) are intended for information purposes only.